I-Mockery

 Hey, he said he wasn't like other guys.
 Maybe next time you'll listen.
 Hey, he said he wasn't like other guys.
 Maybe next time you'll listen.

-From that point on, it's clear that the girl is finished and just before we get to see the wolf tear her to shreds, it cuts to a movie theater.
+From that point on, it's clear that the girl is finished and just before we get to see the wolf tear her to shreds, it cuts to the inside of a packed movie theater.

 Oh but there's more!